Bombardment of Alexandria: Background (1869–1882)

+Prelude

+On 20 May 1882, the combined Anglo-French fleet, and five gunboats arrived in Alexandria.
 The presence of the foreign fleet exacerbated the tensions in Alexandria between the nationalist forces and the large foreign and Christian population.
-On 11 and 12 June ferocious riots erupted, possibly started by 'Urabi's supporters but also blamed upon the Khedive himself as a false flag operation.
-Over 50 Europeans and 125 Egyptians were killed in the fracas that began near Place Mehmet Ali with British Admiral Seymour, who was ashore at the time, narrowly escaping the mob.
-Upon learning of the riot, 'Urabi ordered his forces to restore order.
+On 11 and 12 June ferocious riots erupted that soon became a massacre.
+Both the British and French consuls were wounded trying to intervene.
+Most European fatalities were incurred in the harbour area, where many gathered in hope of rescue.
+They were disappointed.
+British naval personnel ashore passed news of trouble to the ships, but the latter carried few marines and did nothing.
+Around fifty Europeans were killed in the city, and some others outside.
+More than a hundred Egyptians lost their lives.
+Some 20,000 Alexandrians of all nationalities fled for safety to the European ships.

 The reaction by European countries to the disturbance was swift.
-As refugees fled Alexandria, a flotilla of over 26 ships belonging to most of the countries of Europe gathered in the harbour.
-By 6 July nearly every non-Egyptian had evacuated Alexandria.
+By 10 July nearly every non-Egyptian had evacuated Alexandria.
 Meanwhile, the garrison had continued to fortify the various forts and towers with additional guns until Admiral Seymour issued an ultimatum to 'Urabi's forces to stop fortifying or the British fleet would bombard the city.
-That same day, the French Admiral Conrad, had informed Seymour that in the event of British bombardment, the French fleet would depart for Port Said and would not participate in the bombardment.
+Four days earlier, the French Admiral Conrad, had informed Seymour that in the event of British bombardment, the French fleet would depart for Port Said and would not participate in the bombardment.
 The ultimatum, which was ignored amid denials of the defensive works by the Egyptian governor, was set to expire at 7:00 am on 11 July.